Gov. Newsom Announces New Regional Stay-At-Home Order Based On ICU Capacity

-Newsom announced the new plans amid an unprecedented surge of new coronavirus cases in the nation’s most populous state amid fears that hospitals could be overwhelmed within weeks.

-The new order divides the state into five regions.
-Newsom said none of the regions currently meet the threshold for the new rules.
+SACRAMENTO (CBS13/AP) – Gov. Gavin Newsom said California will likely order most of its businesses to close or limit capacity in the coming days as part of new rules triggered when fewer than 15% of beds are available in intensive care units for regional hospital networks.

+Newsom said four of the state’s five regions — excluding the San Francisco Bay Area — will meet that threshold within a day or two.

-When they do, the state will order them to close hair salons and barber shops, limit retail stores to 20% capacity and only allow restaurants to offer take-out and delivery.
+When they do, the state will order the closure of all hair salons and barbershops, bars, breweries and distilleries, casinos and indoor and outdoor playgrounds.,

+Restaurants would be limited to take-out and delivery only, while retailers must limit customers inside their stories to 20% capacity during the busy holiday shopping season.

+Once triggered, regions would have 48 hours to implement the rules, which must stay in effect at least three weeks.

 MORE: When a region is placed under the stay-at-home order, it will be in place for 3 weeks.
 Newsom says bars, wineries, hair salons and other personal services will be closed during the order as well.